open-cloud/open-cloud.github.io.old/devguide_hwansible.md

 ### Add the SSH Key

 As we saw in sync_helloworldtenant.py above, we need to have an SSH key to use ansible.
 To add this we simply change the Dockerfile to copy over the appropriate key when starting up XOS.
-To do this open the file xos/xos/configurations/devel/Dockerfile.devel and add the line:
+To do this open the file [configurations/devel/Dockerfile.devel](https://github.com/open-cloud/xos/blob/master/containers/xos/Dockerfile.devel) and add these lines after `Install XOS`:

 ```
+# Added for hellowordservice_complete's synchronizer can run
-ADD xos/configurations/common/id_rsa /opt/xos/synchronizers/helloworldservice_complete/helloworldservice_private_key
+ADD xos/configurations/setup/id_rsa /opt/xos/synchronizers/helloworldservice_complete/helloworldservice_private_key
 ```

 Note that this is one line, not two.
 This key is used by ansible when using an SSH connection to avoid using passwords.